 Low-Sugar and Gluten-Free Cranberry Apple Crumble (Video)

-This Low-Sugar and Gluten-Free Cranberry Apple Crumble is really good and it’s perfect if you’re looking for a delicious and festive holiday dessert that’s healthier than traditional sweet treats.
-This recipe is also dairy-free and South Beach Diet friendly for an occasional treat.
-Use the Diet-Type Index to find more recipes like this one.
+Low-Sugar and Gluten-Free Cranberry Apple Crumble is perfect if you’re looking for a delicious and festive holiday dessert without added sugar, and this recipe ican easily be dairy-free.
+Use Dessert Recipes to find more recipes like this one.

 It’s the time of year when sweet treats are everywhere you look, and trying to avoid them sometimes feels like a hopeless cause.
 I’m guessing that everyone who’s normally a carb-conscious eater indulges in sweets a bit more during the holidays.
 (Please tell me I’m not the only one!)

-But what can help make the cravings for holiday sweets not so damaging is making sweet treats that are lower in sugar and full of healthy ingredients, and this Low-Sugar and Gluten-Free Cranberry Apple Crumble is definitely less sweet and more nutritious than most of the things you see this time of year.
+But what can help make the cravings for holiday sweets not so damaging is making sweet treats that are lower in sugar and full of healthy ingredients, and this Low-Sugar and Gluten-Free Cranberry Apple Crumble has no added sugar, and it’s definitely less sweet and more nutritious than most of the things you see this time of year.
 I first made this back in 2008 as a spin-off from the Low Sugar Pumpkin Apple Crumble I liked so much, and this version with apples and cranberries was just as good.

 This cranberry apple crumble is a perfect addition to my collection of Thanksgiving Recipes and this would also be great for a Christmas Recipe, but this is a perfect fall or winter dessert for any occasion.
 There’s also a recipe on the blog for Low-Sugar and Gluten-Free Cranberry Apple Crisp, which is similar to this one but that recipe uses fresh cranberries.